 Peter Espeut the sociologist’ vision and perception are clouded by decades of hatred for law enforcement.
-Mister Espeut may want to take a deeper look, or risk having his credibility called into serious question, if indeed he has any credibility left, or had any to begin with.
+Mister Espeut may want to take a deeper look, or risk having his credibility called into serious question, if indeed he has any credibility left, or had any, to begin with.

 Mob killings are a problem for police, as they are for ordinary citizens.
-They endanger the lives of everyone , including police officers, a juiced up mob is incapable of making rational decisions, it is incapable of assessing any situation or coming to reasoned conclusions.
+They endanger the lives of everyone, including police officers, a juiced up mob is incapable of making rational decisions, it is incapable of assessing any situation or coming to reasoned conclusions.
 A mob is intent on one thing, the need for blood.

 Many years ago a friend of mine was contracted to transport a group of people from Kingston to Saint Mary to attend a funeral.
-My friend Neville was an enterprising young bus operator, I was a young Police Officer, we had been friends for years, I operated a small business on a premises owned by Neville’s mother-in-law, and I lived across the street from that location.
+My friend Neville was an enterprising young bus operator, I was a young Police Officer, we had been friends for years, I operated a small business on premises owned by Neville’s mother-in-law, and I lived across the street from that location.
 Neville came to my home and roused me from my sleep that day, he wanted me to accompany him to Saint Mary on the trip.
 He didn’t know any of the people he was transporting.
-I was off from work , it was my only day off , I was dog-tired.
+I was off from work, it was my only day off, I was dog-tired.
 I told Neville I couldn’t go I was tired and wanted to sleep, he begged and pleaded, and begged and pleaded, I eventually relented.

 We journeyed to Saint Mary, I cannot recall the exact location in that Parish, but on our arrival there, the people we transported went up a hill to the funeral and we were left in the village square to spend our time at the local watering hole awaiting their return so we could head back to Kingston.

-We sat in the little watering hole nursing a couple of Red Stripe Beers, I noticed that a group of people had started to gather, but I wasn’t alarmed, I just shrugged it off as country people being curios to see visitors to their community, something which didn’t happen every day.
+We sat in the little watering hole nursing a couple of Red Stripe Beers, I noticed that a group of people had started to gather, but I wasn’t alarmed, I just shrugged it off as country people being curious to see visitors to their community, something which didn’t happen every day.

-Something eventually struck me as different with those people however, as time went on they seemed agitated, they whispered to themselves, a few of them had machetes, and for some strange reason I seemed to be the object of their attention.
+Something eventually struck me as different with those people, however, as time went on they seemed agitated, they whispered to themselves, a few of them had machetes, and for some strange reason, I seemed to be the object of their attention.

-One man pushed his way through the small crowd and came up to me, he looked me in the face and said ” a yu dem a gu kill, dem say a yu poison de man we dead”.
+One man pushed his way through the small crowd and came up to me, he looked me in the face and said: ” a yu dem a gu kill, dem say a yu poison de man we dead”.